 CREDITS

 Required Courses 33

-TRS200 Introduction to Catholic Thought 3
+RST 0200 Introduction to Catholic Though nt 3

+RST 0400 Research Seminar 3

-Nine Theology & Religious Studies electives including g 27
+Nine Theology & Religious Studies 27

-one course in Scripture
+electives including one course in Scripture

-TRS400 Research Seminar 3

-Elective courses are chosen in consultation with the student's academic advisor.
+Elective courses are chosen in consultation with th the

+student's academic advisor.

-Required Supporting Courses
+Required Supporting Courses 3

-The following supporting course is required for the B.A. in n
+The following supporting course is required

-Theology & Religious Studies.
+for the B.A. in Theology & Religious Studies.

 One course in Philosophy 3

+Elective Credits

-The remaining credit hours are electives and can consist of Theology & Religious Studies courses, but should not be limited to this particular discipline.
-Electives credits make up the remaining hours such that students graduate with 120 credits.
+The remaining credit hours are electives and ca of Theology & Religious Studies courses, but sh be limited to this particular discipline.
+Electives make up the remaining hours such that student with 120 credits. ould not credits

 CREDITS

-REQUIREMENTS FOR A MINOR IN THEOLOGY & 18
+REQUIREMENTS FO OR A MINOR IN THEOLOGY & 18

-RELIGIOUS STUDIES
+RELIGIOUS STUDIE ES

-TRS 0200 Introduction to Catholic Thought 3
+RST 0200 Introduction to Catholic Though nt 3

+KS1 0200 introduction to catholic inought 3

 Five Theology & Religious Studies electives, 15

-including one course in Scripture
+including one c ourse in Scripture